LER0ever/OSA/README.md

 ## Choice of License
 For most of my current and future open source projects, Apache License 2.0 is most preferred.
-I will use Apache 2.0 and MIT dual license (like Rust) or BSD + Patent style license for my future Go/Lumos/Rust projects.
+I will use Apache 2.0 and MIT dual license (like Rust) or BSD + Patent style license (like Go) for my future Go/Lumos/Rust projects.
 I will probably also choose MIT License or BSD family licenses for some special reasons.
 However, I will NEVER choose a license from GNU, such as _GPL_, _AGPL_, or _LGPL_, unless that project is really nothing but trash.